 NATS Streaming is a data streaming system powered by NATS, and written in the Go programming language.
 The executable name for the NATS Streaming server is

 nats-streaming-server.
 NATS Streaming embeds, extends, and interoperates seamlessly with the core NATS platform.
-The NATS Streaming server is provided as open source software under the MIT license.
+The NATS Streaming server is provided as open source software under the Apache-2.0 license.
 Synadia actively maintains and supports the NATS Streaming server.

 In addition to the features of the core NATS platform, NATS Streaming provides the following:

 - Enhanced message protocol - NATS Streaming implements its own enhanced message format using Google Protocol Buffers.
 These messages are transmitted as binary message paylods via core NATS platform, and thus require no changes to the basic NATS protocol.
 NATS Streaming messages contain the following fields: